poulet-lab/experiment-template/README.md

 If there's a need to sync PNG format figures with GitHub, remove the `*.png` exclusion from .gitignore.
 However, exercise caution to ensure that only required files are synced and unnecessary ones are omitted.

+## Usage
+Push `use as template` button to create a new repository based on this template.
+Clone the repository and start developing there :)